Modern city infrastructure and broadband

-This page provides an overview of Porirua City’s infrastructure and technology base.
+This page provides an overview of Porirua City’s infrastructure and broadband.

 Porirua City’s major facilities and infrastructure services are of a scale and standard normally found in larger metropolitan cities.